 Local Chapter Habitat Projects

-Canyon Ferry Project - Canyon Ferry information coming soon.
-To Chapter members help Fish and Wildlife employees set up a wheel-line irrigation system to help establish new habitat cover on the old Meyers property.
+Canyon Ferry Project - Chapter members help Fish and Wildlife employees set up a wheel-line irrigation system to help establish new habitat cover on the old Meyers property.

 At the May 31, 2017 meeting of Chapter officers we heard a presentation by Montana Regional Representative Dan Bailey on an exciting major land acquisition project along the Teton River that entails several parcels and multiple landowners.
 This project will provide great hunter access close enough for a days hunt from Helena.
 We voted to provide $12,500 towards the acquisition near Dutton, MT in Teton County with the understanding that more funds may be needed in future years if PF is going to complete the entire project.
 This is part of a statewide effort with multiple chapters and Pheasants Forever National contributing to the project.
 More details will be announced in the future as this will be an ongoing process with multiple acquisitions.